radeklat/esp8266-deploy-micropython/README.md

 ## Functions

 * Detects COM port where device is connected.
-* Removes all files from the device.
+* Updates files on the device.
-* Puts back entire content of the _src_ folder.
-* Restarts device
+* Restarts the device if any changes were made.

 ## Usage

 `bash deploy.sh`

+to clean all files and push the entire content of the _src_ folder.

+`bash deploy.sh -u`

+to not remove anything and push only files and folders changed since last run of the script.